TheGuyCheese/TheGuyCheese/README.md

 - 👋 Hi, I’m @TheGuyCheese
-- 👀 I’m interested in C, C++, Python and Web Development.
+- 👀 I’m interested in C, C++, Python and Artificial Intelligence
-- 🌱 I’m currently learning C++ and React
+- 🌱 I’m currently learning C++ and diving in the depths of Machine Learning
 - 💞️ I’m looking to collaborate on fun and new projects.
 - 📫 Email me.
 We can learn from each other.